 Abstract:

 Sowing and fertilizer application to the both agricultural and horticultural crop is one of the most important operations in crop production that involves factors like correct seed rate, appropriate depth of placement and required fertilizer application for maximizing crop yield.
-The existing seeders and fertilizer applicators are require high energy and produce more vibration during operation and are expensive.
-An electrically controlled metering mechanism was developed the aim of development mechanism was to application of fertilizers to the horticultural crops.
-It can supply the fertilizer required quantity accurately two adjacent sides of the orchard palm.
-In mini seed drill the spokes wheel has been replaced by a 24 V DC motor operating through pulse width modulation (PWM) voltage regulator.
-In the modified system fertilizer metering shaft rotates ranges 80-120 RPM based on DC PWM voltage regulator.
-Maximum fertilizer delivery was recorded i.e., low discharge rate observed at 80 RPM 100 g and high discharge rate is 200 RPM 500g.
-Similarly the fertilizer rate variation was found to be 1.75±1.53% over the set values.
+The existing seeders and fertilizer applicators require high energy and produce more vibration during operation and are costly.
+An electrically controlled metering mechanism was developed aiming to ensure accurate and consistent fertilizer application to the horticultural crops.
+In a mini seed drill the spokes wheel has been replaced by a 24 V DC motor operating through pulse width modulation (PWM) voltage regulator.
+In the modified system fertilizer metering shaft, the rotation ranges between 80-120 RPM based on DC PWM voltage regulator.
+Maximum fertilizer deliver rate of 500 g. was obtained at 200 RPM, while the minimum delivery rate was observed at the 80 RPM.
+Similarly, the fertilizer rate variation was found to be 1.75±1.53% over the set values.

-Key words: Fertilizer applicator, Battery operated, DC Motor, PWM Voltage regulator, Fertilizer discharge.
+Key words: Fertilizer applicator, Metering mechanism, Battery operated, DC Motor, PWM Voltage regulator, Fertilizer discharge.

 1. INTRODUCTION

-Horticulture sector has become one of the major drives of growth in the agriculture sector.
+The horticulture sector has become one of the major drives of growth in the agriculture sector.
 The horticulture crops include fruits, vegetables, spices, plantation crops and flowers.
-The percentage share of horticulture crops in value of total agriculture output is around thirty percent.
-The total horticulture production has increased from 21.2 metric tonnes (MT) in 2007-08 to 306.8 in 2017-18.
+In the value of the total agriculture output, horticultural crops are represented with about 30%.
+The total horticultural production has increased from 21.2 metric tonnes (MT) in 2007-08 to 306.8 in 2017-18.
 It is a matter of pride that India is the second largest producer of vegetables and fruits in the world.
-The country ranks at first position in the production of banana, mango, lime and lemon, papaya, and okra In India area under horticulture crops raised by 2.6 percent per annum and annual production increased by 4.8% during 2017-18 (Anonymous 2019).
-Fruits and vegetables account for nearly 90 per cent of total horticulture production in the country (Krishna, et al.2024).
+The country ranks at the first place in production of banana, mango, lime,lemon, papaya, and okra.
+In India, the acreage under horticultural crops increases by 2.6 percent each year and annual production increased by 4.8% during 2017-18 period (Anonymous 2019).
+Fruits and vegetables account for nearly 90 per cent of total horticultural production in the country (Krishna, et al.2024).

-The application of fertilizers on orchard tree is a fairly tremendous process.
-It includes digging of a basin of proper dimensions and adding fertilizers in that basin in desired amount.
-The procedures used for the fertilization are relatively ancient.
-Advanced technologies do exist for this application but they find their uses in a very limited scope mainly because of their high initial cost and non-feasible nature (Srinivas et.al 2020).
-Fertilizer is generally applied manually in circular basins from base of the stem palm at a depth of 10 cm.
-The fertilizer rates to be applied first 2-3 years of orchards 100 grams of N, 100 grams of P and 100 grams of K in some areas formers used single super phosphate 14-35-35 and urea are used yearly trice (Singh 2020).
-The fertilizer requirement and basin diameter was increases according the growth stages of orchards (Anonymous 2016).
-Fertilizer drills facilitate line by line proper application fertilizer in the field crops.
-Many types of fertilizer application after intercultural operation have been developed to save time, fuel and irrigation expenses.
+The application of fertilizers on orchard trees is a demanding process.
+It includes digging a basin of proper dimensions and adding fertilizers in that basin in desired amount.
+This is an ancient method of fertilization.
+Advanced technologies do exist for this application, but they are used in a very limited scope mainly because of their high initial cost and non-affordable nature (Srinivas et.al 2020).
+Fertilizer is generally applied manually in circular basins around the base of the palm stem at a depth of 10 cm.
+The fertilizer rates applied to the young trees, 2-3 years old, are 100 grams of N, 100 grams of P and 100 grams of K. In some areas, formers used single super phosphate 14-35-35 and urea three times a year (Singh 2020).
+The fertilizer requirement and basin diameter increases according to the growth stages of an orchard (Anonymous 2016).
+Fertilizer drills facilitate line by line proper fertilizer applications in the field crops.
+In intercultural operations many types of fertilizer applications have been developed to save time, fuel and irrigation expenses.
 The problem with existing fertilizer is that they drawn power from ground wheel.
-This wheel which many times get slipped and the required quantity is not dropped and this variation is in the range of 15 to 20%.
 The mechanism which distributes and delivers the fertilizer from the hopper to the specified place at selected rates.
+(Incomplete sentence.
+As is, it does not add anything to the paragraph.)